MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Related Work

 \section{Related Work}

-Moritz et al. \cite{hardt2012simple} proposed an algorithm combined the multiplicative weighs approach and exponential mechanism for differentially private database release.
-It finds and improves an approximation dataset to better reflect the original data distribution by using multiplicative weighs update rule.
-The weight for each data record answer to desired queries in the approximation dataset will scale up or down depends on its contribution to the query result.
+Moritz et al. \cite{hardt2012simple} proposed an algorithm that combined the multiplicative weighs approach and exponential mechanism for differentially private database release.
+It finds and improves an approximation dataset to better reflect the original data distribution by using the multiplicative weighs update rule.
+The weight for each data record answer to desired queries in the approximation dataset will scale up or down depending on its contribution to the query result.
 The queries are sampled and measured by using the exponential mechanism and Laplace mechanism, which guarantee differential privacy.
-This work only consider the privacy solution to a set of linear queries.
+This work only considers the privacy solution to a set of linear queries.

-Some of the research works applied the conditional probabilistic model on synthetic data generation.
+Some of the research works applied the conditional probabilistic model to synthetic data generation.
 A new privacy notion, `` Plausible Deniability'' \cite{bindschaedler2017plausible}, has been proposed and achieved by applying a privacy test after generating the synthetic data.
 The generative model proposed in this paper is a probabilistic model which captures the joint distribution of features based on correlation-based feature selection (CFS)\cite{hall1999correlation}.
-The original data transforms into synthetic data by using conditional probabilities in a probabilistic model.
+The original data is transformed into synthetic data by using conditional probabilities in a probabilistic model.
 This work also proved that by adding some randomizing function to `` Plausible Deniability'' can guarantee differential privacy.
-The synthetic data generated by this approach contains a portion of the original data, which may lead to the potential privacy issue.
+The synthetic data generated by this approach contains a portion of the original data, which may lead to a potential privacy issue.
 PrivBayes \cite{zhang2017privbayes} generated the synthetic data by releasing a private Bayesian network.
-Starting from a randomly selected feature node, it extend the network iteratively by selecting a new feature node from the parent set using the exponential mechanism.
+Starting from a randomly selected feature node, it extends the network iteratively by selecting a new feature node from the parent set using the exponential mechanism.
 They also applied the Laplace mechanism on the conditional probability to achieve the private Bayesian network.
 Bayesian network is a good approach for discrete data.
-However, using the encoding method to represent the dataset contains many numerical data introduced more noise to synthetic datasets.
+However, using the encoding method to represent the dataset containing many numerical data introduced more noise to synthetic datasets.